Ever wonder what will happen if you don’t remove weeds in your garden? Break out the tools from your garden shed and use this guide to get started!

 Although it’s considered a medicinal herb, it can be quite invasive.
 If overlooked, this also can decrease your property’s curbside appeal.

 It can be a big challenge, too, to get rid of stinging nettle.
-This guide from SFG has everything you need on how to kill nettles.
+Effective removal strategies include:

 Trivia: Nettles, despite being known to sting, are one of the edible garden plants you can add to your meal!